dstreev/hdp3_upgrade_utils/README.md

 Test a list of directories against 'hdfs' to see if they exist.
 See above 'Missing HDFS Directories Check'.

 Create a text file (test.txt) and add some commands.
-The last line should 'exit'.
+The last line should 'exit' followed by an empty line.
 ```
 test -e /user/ted
 test -e /user/chuck